-Mary Lou Dresbach, Director of Human Resources and Agency Services/Affirmative Action Officer, is responsible for overseeing the Minnesota Higher Education Services Office's retention activities.
+Mary Lou Dresbach, Director of Human Resources/Affirmative Action Officer, is responsible for overseeing the Minnesota Higher Education Services Office's retention activities.

-The Personnel Officer, Janice Cheetham, in conjunction with the Department of Employee Relations through use of the SEMA4 system, will monitor and analyze separation and layoff patterns of all employees at the Minnesota Higher Education Services Office to determine the impact on protected group members.
+Human Resources staff, Lynne Richard, in conjunction with the Department of Employee Relations through use of the SEMA4 system, will monitor and analyze separation and layoff patterns of all employees at the Minnesota Higher Education Services Office to determine the impact on protected group members.